Wednesday 29 July 2015

 Strawberry Compote: fast, easy, oh-so-delicious and good for you!

-OR save the berries in an unbelievably easy, delicious way by making instant jam or compote.
+OR try this unbelievably easy, delicious instant jam or compote.
 The technique is used repeatedly on the BBC's Saturday Kitchen but is also used regularly in high-end commercial kitchens.

 All you need is a frying pan, fruit, a bit of water, a bit of sugar and a few drops of vanilla essence.
 Use one fruit or a mix and as much or as little sugar as you like.
 For a juicy compote to serve over ice cream or with cake, add more liquid; for a thickish jam, less.
 Orange juice can be substituted for water.